ghgemmer/Halloween/README.md

 Figure: Head rotate servo view 3

 The head also has red LED
-eyes that can be turned on or off although these could instead be connected to a PWM signal or an analog signal to adjust intensity.
+eyes that can be turned on or off although these could alternatively be connected to a PWM signal or an analog signal to adjust intensity.
 At the top of the head is a Relohas minature night vision camera (a cube that is 0.79 inches long on each side) with a base that is at the back of the head and connected to the camera by a thin 8" flat cable.
 The base uses Wifi to conenct to a smartphone.
 The base also has a rechargeable battery